LorenData/ECGrid_TaaS/README.md

 ## Unified AS2

-Managed AS2 Unified with VAN Messaging – Built with the ECGridOS API.
-Programmable AS2 for building a community of trading partners.
-This is AS2 built for operators at scale.
+ECgrid has a programmable set of API's for implementing AS2 for building a community of trading partners.
+This is AS2 built for operators, software houses, ISV's or organizations looking to move from on-premise software to a reliable SaaS solution for B2B communications.